BartolomeoZisa/LLMDesignPatternRefactoring/README.md

 ## Overview

 `refactorer.py` is a command-line tool designed to assist with automated code refactoring by leveraging language models (such as OpenAI's GPT).
-It generates a custom prompt based on a given design pattern and source code, submits the prompt to a selected language model, and saves the refactored output along with metadata.
+It generates a custom prompt based on a given design pattern, source code, and test file, submits the prompt to a selected language model, and saves the refactored output along with metadata.

 ---